kesa-edna-adhiambo/Data-Assignment/README.md

 They are used as keys in dictionaries because of their immutability.
 Items can be accessed in tuples through indexing where -1 is for the last item and 0 for the first item.

+## Queue
+Is a data structure that allows the addition and removal of elements in a FIFO order.
+Follows the FIFO principal.
+It has several operations such as:
+Enqueue - Adds an element at the end of the queue.
+Dequeue - removes the element at the front of the queue.
+Peek - Allows you to look at the element at the front of the queue without removing it.
+Size - Tells you the number of elements currently in the queue.